puzzle/delivery-pipeline-concept/best-practices.md

 ### Container Build

-Changes made for the container (Images itself or self installed stuff) has to pass the same pipeline as the application code itself.
+Changes made for the container (images themselves or manually installed software) have to pass the same pipeline as the application code itself.

 * limit number of commands / lines inside the Dockerfile
   * this will reduce the numbers of layers